kishore564/internship2020/RADHA_ASSIGNMENT1.md

 37. How can you fix a broken commit?

-*  To fix any broken commit, you will use the command “git commit—amend”.
+*  To fix any broken commit, you will use the command `` “git commit—amend”``.
 By running this command, you can fix the broken commit message in the editor.